lubuntu-team/manual/source/D/upgrading.rst

 You may be prompted "No new release found", if so follow this step, else skip it.
 Go into software sources and change :guilabel:`Show new distrubtion releases` and select Normal releases.

-After the installation, reboot into the new 19.04 system.
+After the installation, reboot into the newly upgraded system.